 Query: Hello doctor, There is dull knee pain while standing and walking for one month.
 What can be the cause of this?
 Read Full »

 Query: Hi doctor, I had cervical polypectomy and was told to expect brown discharge.
 Now experiencing cramping, minor bleeding, vinegar smell, and severe back pain, to the point that I am dizzy and nauseous.
 A couple of days earlier had a bunch of discharge that looked like dark reddish and orangish skin....
 Read Full »

-Do you have a question on Back Pain or Knee Pain?Ask a Doctor Online
+Do you have a question on Back Pain or Joint Pain?Ask a Doctor Online